nginx/agent/site/content/configuration/health-checks.md

 2. `OK`: NGINX Agent is in a healthy state.
 3. `ERROR`: NGINX Agent is in an unhealthy state.

-We do three checks to determine the overall health of the NGINX Agent:
+The health checkpoint performs three checks to determine the overall health of the NGINX Agent:

 1. `registration`: Checks if NGINX Agent has successfully registered with the management plane server.
 2. `commandConnection`: Checks if NGINX Agent is still able to receive and send commands.